What were the primary considerations when designing the database?

 - Columns that contain month/year dates are saved as character strings in a column with a _month_year suffix.
 A date-type estimate of the value (using the 1st of the month as the 'day') is stored in an adjacent column with the _date suffix.
 (This applies to date values in the Studies table.)

-- Derived/calculated value are stored in the Calculated_Values table.
+- Derived/calculated values are stored in the Calculated_Values table.

 Studies.nct_id = Outcomes.nct_id will link outcomes to their related study.